 This is the real fact that hundreds of thousands of retail investors who buy and sell corporate securities and invest money in stock markets are successful.

-An advantageous outcome is not the result of luck, but it is the understandable principle compelled by millions of experienced investors over the countless cycles of the stock market.
+An advantageous outcome is not the result of luck, but rather the understandable principle compelled by millions of experienced investors over the countless cycles of the stock market.
 As it can be said that brilliance is an aid in any aim, an excellent IQ is not a necessity for investment success.

-Stock Market for Beginners Investing Tips and Tricks
+Stock Market for Beginners: Investing Tips and Tricks

 Everybody is searching for a way to be rich quickly and have a happy life.
-It is human nature and behaviour to look for the secret which can lead to winning a lottery ticket.
+It is human nature and behaviour to look for the secret that can lead to winning a lottery ticket.

 According to market experts, success is using the most powerful tools and compounding interest magic rather than just relying on luck.
 In order to make a huge asset, it is quite important to invest regularly, avoid unnecessary financial risk, and let your money work for you over the years and decades in a certain way.
 Below are a few important tips that investors should follow at the beginning stage of the investment.